 The United States Bureau of Labor Statistics (BLS) publishes an annual compilation of workplace injury statistics that policymakers use to improve working conditions and address safety concerns across the country.
-While not every injury recorded by the BLS is covered by workers’ comp, business owners can also draw on the information to identify and mitigate risks for their employees, and that can ultimately help them reduce their workers’ compensation insurance costs.
+While not every injury recorded by the BLS is covered by workers’ comp, business owners can draw on the information to identify and mitigate risks for their employees, and that can ultimately help them reduce their workers’ compensation insurance costs.
 These 10 stats from the most recent BLS data are a good place to start.

-1. Employees Suffered 2.8 Million Workplace Injuries in 2018
+1. Employees Suffered 2.8 Million Workplace Injuries in 2019

 2. Incidence Rates Have Fallen 75% Since 1972

 The downward trend in incidence rates looks even better if you go back to 1972, the first year the BLS published statistics from the Survey of Occupational Injuries and Illnesses.
 Back then, the workplace injury incidence rate was 10.9 cases per 100 full-time workers, or three times greater than it is now.

 3. Number of Workplace Fatalities Up Another 2% in 2019

 While US employers seem to be holding their own when it comes to work injuries, the same cannot be said for occupational fatalities.
 The US recorded 5,333 workplace fatalities in 2019.
 That represents a 2% increase over 2018 data—which was a 2% increase over the 2017 data.
 Sadly, the number of fatal work injuries has been inching upward since 2010.

 4. Workplace Injuries Again Caused a Median 8 Days Away From Work

 The median days away from work were the same in 2019 as in 2018: eight days across all industries.
 That may not seem like a lot, but according to the Liberty Mutual Workplace Safety Index, the most disabling workplace injuries cost business owners $59.59 billion per year.